Two Views Are Better than One: Monocular 3D Pose Estimation with Multiview Consistency: Introduction

 Our contributions extend beyond introducing the view-consistency loss for domain-adaptive 3D pose estimation.
 We also present the first set of baseline results on the SportsPose dataset, demonstrating the effectiveness of our approach.
 We illustrate how our method enhances 3D pose estimation accuracy in dynamic and complex environments by showcasing a model fine-tuned on the SportsPose dataset.
-This research opens up new possibilities for domain adaptation in 3D pose estimation, providing a practical and cost-effective solution to customize models for specific applications.
+This research opens new possibilities for domain adaptation in 3D pose estimation, providing a practical and cost-effective solution to customize models for specific applications, and unlocks the possibility of increasing the state-of-the-art accuracy in monocular pose estimation by training on large amounts of two-view in-the-wild data.